 Cell phones work by emitting a form of electromagnetic radiation (EMF).
 Exposure to this type of EMF is harmful.
 It can cause cancer and infertility, and the World Health Organization defines it as a Class 2B carcinogen.

 So instead, you want to create some distance between your wireless device and your body.
 This limits the amount of electromagnetic radiation directly absorbed by your body.

 One way to do this is to use your cell phone in speaker mode while having a conversation.
 This isn’t always practical though, especially if you’re in a public place and don’t want to share your conversation with everyone around you.

 Another way is to use a headset.
 By using a headset, you are keeping the major source of EMF emissions — your phone — further away from your body, thus reducing your exposure.

 Traditional wired headphones are one step up as they don’t require wireless transmission like Bluetooth does.
-But they’re not without dangers (more on that below).
+But they’re not without dangers.

-The best solution available is something called an air tube headset, which adds an extra layer of safety beyond what traditional wired headsets offer.
+Instead of using a traditional headset, a better solution is something called an air tube headset, which adds an extra layer of safety beyond what traditional wired headsets offer.